Below are the steps your school has to take in order to administer AP Exams.

-Complete requirements can be found in the AP Coordinator’s Manual.
+Complete requirements can be found in the Seating Policy and Seating Charts and the AP Coordinator’s Manual, Part 2 (available in late fall).
 The following is a sampling of what you’ll find:

-Allow no less than five feet (1.5 meters) between students.
-Distance between students should be measured from the center of one student to the center of the next student.
+- Allow no less than 5 feet (1.5 meters) between students.
+Distance between students should be measured from the center of one student’s chair to the center of the next student’s chair.

-You may seat more than one student at a table, but only if all students face the same direction, are seated on the same side of the table, and the five-foot distance between students can be maintained.
-To maintain this distance, a table must be at least eight feet (2.43 meters) in length to accommodate two students and at least 13 feet (3.96 meters) to accommodate three students.
+- You may seat more than 1 student at a table, but only if all students face the same direction, are seated on the same side of the table, and the 5-foot distance between students can be maintained.
+To maintain this distance, a table must be at least 8 feet (2.43 meters) in length to accommodate 2 students and at least 13 feet (3.96 meters) to accommodate 3 students.